Elgin Community College: Student life

 ECC has approximately 20 clubs and organizations that provide students opportunities to get involved and express themselves outside of the classroom.
 These clubs and organizations include Black Student Achievers; Organization of Latin American Students; Phi Theta Kappa Honor Society; Student Government Association; and United Students of All Cultures.

 Students also have the opportunity to participate in leadership programs that encourage community service and volunteering.
 Some program examples are Students Educationally Receiving Volunteer Experience (SERVE) and Spartan Leaders.
 Other programs have included The Big Event, in which students participated in service opportunities for different agencies and organizations throughout District 509.

+Transportation

+The main campus of Elgin Community College in Elgin is served by Pace.
+Routes 546 and 549 provide bus service from campus to downtown Elgin and other destinations connecting with Metra service on the Milwaukee District West Line at Elgin station.

 Arts and entertainment

 The ECC Arts Center hosts touring artists and local theater and music productions in its two theaters—the 662-seat Blizzard Theatre and the more intimate 168-seat "black box" SecondSpace Theatre.
 Notable acts that have performed at the college include Victor Wooten, the touring production of “The Producers,” Arlo Guthrie, and the cast of “Jersey Boys.”